-9.1 Employees in the bargaining unit shall not be discharged, suspended, demoted, docked, or otherwise disciplined except for proper cause and in no event until the employee shall have been furnished with a written statement of the charges and the reason or reasons for such action.
-Any dispute over suspension, discharge, or other disciplinary action may be submitted to the grievance procedure as set forth in Article 8.

-9.2 Employees shall have the right to review their official personnel file upon reasonable request to the road superintendent.
+- 9.1 Employees in the bargaining unit shall not be discharged, suspended, demoted, docked, or otherwise disciplined except for cause and in no event until the employee shall have been furnished with a written statement of the charges and the reason or reasons for such action.
+Any dispute over suspension, discharge, or other disciplinary action may be submitted to the grievance procedure as set forth in Article 8. - 9.2 Employees shall have the right to review their official personnel file upon reasonable request to the agency Head.
 The employee shall have the opportunity to submit a written statement responding to any reprimand issued.
-The employee's responding statement will be entered in the personnel file, attached to the reprimand.

-9.3 Disciplinary Action.

-- A. All disciplinary actions shall normally be progressive.
-The following are intended as examples of disciplinary actions:

-- 1. Reprimand given orally (oral reprimands may be for the purpose of counseling employees as to possible problems with performance).

-- 2. Reprimand given in writing.

-- 3. Suspension without pay.

-- 4. Demotion.

-- 5. Dismissal.

-- 9.4 Dismissal, Demotions and Suspensions for Cause.

-A. The following situations may be utilized and are intended only as examples of the criteria to be followed in dismissing, demoting or suspending an employee.
+The employee's responding statement will be entered in the personnel file, attached to the reprimand. - 9.3 Disciplinary Action. - A. All disciplinary actions shall normally be progressive.
+The Employer may exceed normal progressive discipline when an employee has committed a number of unrelated offenses.
+The following are intended as examples of disciplinary actions: - 1.
+Reprimand given orally (oral reprimands may be for the purpose of counseling employees as to possible problems with performance). - 2.
+Reprimand given in writing. - 3.
+Suspension without pay. - 4.
+Demotion. - 5.
+Dismissal. - 9.4 Dismissal, Demotions and Suspensions. - A. Notwithstanding the provisions of Article 9.1 or 9.3, the following are intended only as examples (but not limited to these examples) of actions that would lead to the dismisal, demotion, or suspension of an employee. - 1.
+Theft of property belong to the Public Employer.

-- 1. Theft of property belong to the Public Employer. - Initiating a fight with anyone while on the job. - 3.
+- 2. Initiating a fight with anyone while on the job. - 3.
 The intentional destruction of county property and/or gross negligence in the operation of a county vehicle, county machinery or equipment in such a fashion that is tantamount to willful disregard of life or valuable property. - 4.
 Use of intoxicants or illegal drugs while on duty. - 5.
 Commission of an act which constitutes a felony offense or a misdemeanor involving moral turpitude under the criminal laws of the State of Florida. - 6.
 Insubordination. - 7.
-Incompetency or inefficiency in the performance of his duties.

-- 8. Attempting to induce an officer or employee of Nassau County to commit an unlawful act. - 9.
+Incompetency or inefficiency in the performance of his duties. - 8.
+Attempting to induce an officer or employee of Nassau County to commit an unlawful act. - 9.
 Taking for his personal use from any person any fee, gift, or other valuable thing in the course of his work or in connection therewith, when such gift or other valuable thing is given in hope or expectation of receiving a favor or treatment greater than that accorded persons. - 10.
 Engaging in outside activities on county time or use of county equipment. - 11.
-Failing to maintain a satisfactory attendance record. - B. Notwithstanding the provisions of 9.1, the Public Employer may suspend, demote or discharge an employee for drunken, disorderly or disruptive conduct without the necessity of a letter of reprimand prior to such job action, however, such a letter shall be delivered to the employee within five (5) days of the actual dismissal, demotion or suspension.
+Failing to maintain a satisfactory attendance record. - (1) Unsatisfactory attendance shall include, but shall not be limited to, lateness, leaving work early, unauthorized leave from the job or missing work. - B. Notwithstanding the provisions of 9.1, the Public Employer may suspend, demote or discharge an employee for drunken, disorderly or disruptive conduct without the necessity of a letter of reprimand prior to such job action, however, such a letter shall be delivered to the employee within five (5) days of the actual dismissal, demotion or suspension.